Kaalapani

 The film is about the lives of prisoners in British India who are brought to Kālā Pānī.
 The name Kalapani is derived from the mode of imprisonment in British India.
 Ilaiyaraaja composed the music, the cinematography was by Santosh Sivan, and the editing by N. Gopalakrishnan.
 The film introduced Dolby Stereo into Malayalam cinema.
 It was made on a budget of ₹2.50 crore, making it the costliest Malayalam film made until then.

-Kaalapani was released on 6 April 1996 in 450 theaters worldwide, which was the largest release for any Indian film until then.
+Kaalapaani was released on 6 April 1996 in 450 theaters worldwide, which was the largest release for any Indian film until then.
 The film is now regarded as one of the classics in Malayalam cinema.
-Originally made in Malayalam, the film was dubbed and released in Hindi as Saza-E-Kala Pani, Tamil as Siraichalai, and in Telugu as Kaala Pani.
+Originally made in Malayalam, the film was dubbed and released in Hindi as Saaza-E-Kaalapani, Tamil as Siraichalai, and in Telugu as Kaala Pani.
 Amitabh Bachchan bought the Hindi dubbing rights, besides narrating the prologue for the Hindi version.
 The film won four National Film Awards, including the awards for Best Art Direction (Sabu Cyril), Best Special Effects (S. T. Venky), and Best Cinematography (Santosh Sivan).
-The movie also won seven Kerala State Film Awards.
+The film also won seven Kerala State Film Awards.